sww1235/b111-documentation/team-documentation/octoprint-setup.md

 SUBSYSTEM=="usb", ATTRS{idVendor}=="27b1", ATTRS{idProduct}=="0001", ATTRS{serial}=="755303132313515092B0", SYMLINK+="ttyTAZ2"
 ```

-Even though the idVendor, idProduct and serial attrs are not part of the tty device section, we can still use them.
-This maps to the tty serial port rather than the usb device itself.
+Even though the idVendor, idProduct and serial attrs are not part of the tty
+device section, we can still use them.
+This maps to the tty serial port rather
+than the usb device itself.

 ```
 SUBSYSTEM=="tty", ATTRS{idVendor}=="27b1", ATTRS{idProduct}=="0001", ATTRS{serial}=="755303132313515092B0", SYMLINK+="ttyTAZ2"
 ```

 The symlink is what you want the printer to be called and will appear under /dev/.

 The current udev rules that I created are documented below.
-These should work unless
+These should work
+unless something changes with the printers.
+Verify these values before using
+them.

 B111-taz-printers: